Travis McMichael testifies he misspoke to police after killing Ahmaud Arbery | Law-Order

 Travis McMichael testifies he misspoke to police after killing Ahmaud Arbery

-The rally was organized after Kevin Gough, a lawyer for co-defendant William "Roddie" Bryan, unsuccessfully asked for a ban on Black pastors coming into the courtroom after Rev. Jesse Jackson, the Rev. Al Sharpton and other civil rights activists sat with Arbery's parents in the courtroom's public gallery.
-McMichael told jurors on Wednesday that at one point while he and his father and co-defendant, Gregory McMichael, were chasing Arbery in their pickup truck that Arbery "turned and ran" when the younger McMichael told him the police were on their way.

-Travis McMichael testified at his murder trial on Thursday that he misspoke to police after fatally shooting Ahmaud Arbery, a Black man running through a mostly white neighborhood in Georgia.
-A prosecutor grilled McMichael, one of three white men on trial for Arbery's death, over apparent inconsistencies in the accounts he gave to police of how he chased and shot Arbery in Satilla Shores near the coastal city of Brunswick on Feb.
-23, 2020.
+Pressed by a prosecutor about inconsistencies in his testimony, Travis McMichael said at his murder trial on Thursday that he misspoke to police in the hours after fatally shooting Ahmaud Arbery, a Black man who ran by McMichael's home in Georgia.

 "I just killed a man," he said.
 "I had blood on me still.
 It was the most traumatic event of my life."
 Prosecutors and relatives say Arbery was an avid runner jogging in a neighborhood a couple of miles from his home.

-McMichael told jurors on Wednesday that at one point while he and his father and co-defendant, Gregory McMichael, were chasing Arbery in their pickup truck that Arbery "turned and ran" when the younger McMichael told him the police were on their way.
-In cross-examination by prosecutor Linda Dunikoski, McMichael agreed that he did not explicitly mention such a moment in a police interview the afternoon of the shooting, nor include it in a written statement he made that day.
-He later conceded that his father had not called the police while they were driving after Arbery.
+McMichael told jurors on Wednesday that while he and his father and co-defendant, Gregory McMichael, were chasing Arbery in their pickup truck, Arbery "turned and ran" when the younger McMichael told him the police were on their way.
+In cross-examination by prosecutor Linda Dunikoski on Thursday, McMichael agreed that he did not explicitly mention such a moment in a police interview the afternoon of the shooting, nor include it in a written statement he made that day.
+He later conceded that his father had not called the police while they were pursuing Arbery.

 "You're telling this jury you're all confused and you can't get your facts straight when you're telling the police why you shot and killed a man?"
 Dunikoski asked.
 "I've never been through a situation like that," he said.

-The younger McMichael said he tried to be calm when calling out to Arbery during the chase.
-Dunikoski contrasted that with the more aggressive language his father used recounting events to the police how they trapped Arbery "like a rat."
-Dunikoski pointed to a part of a map illustrating the chase.
+The younger McMichael said he tried to be calm when calling out to Arbery during the chase and used polite language including "please."
+Dunikoski contrasted this with the threatening language McMichael's father used, according to his accounts to police.

-"You stop, you get out and yelled, 'Stop!
-Stop!'
-That's when your father yelled at him, 'Stop or I'll blow your fucking head off?'"
-McMichael said he not think so.
+Quoting from one of the police interviews, Dunikoski asked the younger McMichael if he heard his father shout at Arbery: "'Stop or I'll blow your fucking head off?'"
+McMichael said he did not recall hearing that.

-"I mean, you're standing right there, you heard your father say this, yes?"
-"I don't think I heard it," McMichael replied.

-"But you know that's what he told the police he said?"
-Dunikoski asked.
-McMichael said he had only heard that in court.

-The two McMichaels are standing trial alongside their neighbor Bryan, who jumped in his own pickup truck and joined the chase after seeing it go past his driveway.
-His cellphone video of the shooting caused outrage.
+The two McMichaels presented a joint defense.
+Their neighbor Bryan, who jumped in his own pickup truck and joined the chase after seeing it go past his driveway, did not call any witnesses.
 McMichael left the stand after more than six hours of testimony over two days.
 His lawyers have argued that McMichael's neighborhood was on edge over some recent thefts, and called some Satilla Shores residents to testify who said they did not know the McMichaels but had seen thefts discussed in a community Facebook group.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)